dmbarbour/wikilon/docs/AboutABC.md

 Awelon project favors [application models](ApplicationModel.md) that do not rely on program extraction, so local `{&jit}` compilation more appropriate for basic performance concerns.
 However, I would like to support both techniques.

-### Parallelism and Concurrency
+### Parallelism

+#### Annotated Parallelism

 ABC's purity supports a simple form of parallelism: we can evaluate many subexpressions at the same time.
-This can be made explicit by `[computation]{&par}`.
-This form of parallelism is useful for many divide-and-conquer use cases.
-Unfortunately, it is not very expressive and not suitable for all problem domains.
+However, due to various granularity concerns, I imagine ABC evaluators will tend to be sequential by default and only use parallelism where requested.
+A simple expression for parallelism is:

+        [computation]{&par}

+This computation would then run in parallel with other computations in the outer program.
+A parallel computation may be dropped (operator `d`) which should abort the effort.
+An attempt to copy a parallel computation will generally wait for it to complete, avoiding issues of shared state.

+#### Accelerated Parallelism

-To cover parallelism more generally, ABC can leverage big-step accelerators for a deterministic concurrency model.
+Use of `{&par}` is useful for many divide-and-conquer strategies, but is not very expressive.
+To cover parallelism more generally, ABC can leverage a big-step accelerator for a deterministic concurrency model.
 For example, we might model a system based on Kahn process networks or flow-based programming:

 * monadic processes with named ports
 * declarative wiring of named ports